- •

 Travel smart from Salina to Palermo • Insider tips for your trip

-Onboard Dining: While there are snack options on board, bringing your own food and water is a great idea for the journey.
+Onboard Dining: Food options are usually available, but bringing your own snacks and water is a smart idea for a more enjoyable ride.

 Visit our blog for more tips and ideas to make the most of your trip to Palermo.